ucdavisdatalab/workshop_julia_basics/_sources/chapters/22_reading-files.md

 Let's try reading the data set into Julia.
 There's no built-in function to read CSV files, but the [CSV.jl][] package provides one.
 The CSV format is tabular, so let's read the data as a data frame (a tabular data structure).
 In Julia, the [DataFrames.jl][] package provides data frames.
-Install both packages if you haven't already, and then load them:
+Install both packages (if you haven't yet), and then load them:

 [DataFrames.jl]: https://github.com/JuliaData/DataFrames.jl